-The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included in the 2017 evaluation for that finished project.
-Activities associated with supplemental planting of native aquatic vegetation in that section of the Old Channel were covered under native aquatic restoration project.
+The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included in the 2018 evaluation for that finished project.
+Activities associated with supplemental planting of native aquatic vegetation in that section of the Old Channel were covered under the native aquatic restoration project.

 As presented in previous years, there is no project footprint map for the Decaying Vegetation Removal project as it was conducted throughout the main portion of Landa Lake and the New Channel on an as needed basis when floating mats of aquatic vegetation had built up.
-As such, no quantified area of impact was designated in 2017 for this project in Table 2.
-Temporary disturbance resulting from foot traffic within Fountain Darter occupied habitat did occur as well as slightly elevated turbidity downstream from immediate work zone.
+As such, no quantified area of impact was designated in 2018 for this activity.
+Temporary disturbance resulting from occasional foot traffic within Fountain Darter occupied habitat did occur as well as slightly elevated turbidity downstream from immediate work zone.